Edinburgh Dungeon: Format

-The Edinburgh Dungeon features 11 shows, 15 actors and 2 rides.
+The Edinburgh Dungeon features 11 shows, 15 actors and 1 ride.
 Visitors are taken on a journey through 500 years of Edinburgh's history where they meet actors performing as some of Edinburgh's most infamous characters, including Agnes Finnie, Burke & Hare, Sawney Bean and The Green Lady Elizabeth Elphinstone.
 The Dungeon's shows are staged on theatrical sets with special effects, including shaking floors, spinning walls, levitation gags and air jets.
 The show incorporates events such as The Plague, the witch trials, and includes characters such as 'The Torturer', 'The Foul Clenger' (Plague Cleaner), and 'The Judge'.
 Guests are encouraged to participate in all shows.
 The experience also includes a Drop Ride to Doom, which is a free-fall ride, staged as a public hanging.

 In November 2016, the Edinburgh Dungeon underwent major construction in order to expand the offering and install new show areas.
 In a project worth over £500,000 they installed a steel structure that now houses their Witch Hunt show, which features Agnes Finnie and the Witch 'Pricker', charged with extracting her confession.
 The show also features many special effects, which, at the time of installation, was a world first combination.